St. Thomas's Episcopal Church (New Haven, Connecticut): Relocation to Whitney Avenue

-In 1923, the rector proposed that the church relocate to another part of New Haven, as since the founding of the church, Elm Street had become entirely commercial.
+In 1923, the rector proposed that the church relocate to another part of New Haven, as Elm Street had become commercialized since the founding of the church.
 The congregation purchased a lot on Whitney Avenue, between Ogden and Cliff Streets in 1923.
 There, a new parish house was constructed in 1931.
 A new church was constructed there, and consecrated on October 8, 1939.
 The new buildings were designed by Allen, Collens & Willis in the English Gothic style.

 Founding of St. Thomas's Day School

 In 1956, the Rev. William R. Robbins and Dr. Dorothy Asch established St. Thomas's Day School, a private elementary school on the grounds of the church.
 In 1992, the church added a new wing to the parish hall to accommodate the growth of the school.

 Leadership on same-sex marriage in the Episcopal Church

 In 2005, during the rectorship of the Rev. Michael F. Ray, the vestry of St. Thomas's adopted a resolution calling for the church to treat all couples equally in administering the sacrament of marriage.
-Because Connecticut's Episcopal bishop Andrew Smith prohibited churches in the state to perform same-sex marriages at that time, the result was a moratorium on all marriage ceremonies.
+Because Connecticut's Episcopal bishop Andrew Smith prohibited churches in the state to perform same-sex marriages at that time, the parish imposed a moratorium on all marriage ceremonies.
 The moratorium lasted for two years, ending when the Episcopal Diocese of Connecticut permitted churches to bless same-sex unions.